-For years, we have been very concerned that public exposure to harmful chemicals, in particular hormone disrupting chemicals, is increasing our vulnerability to breast cancer.
+For years, we have been very concerned about public exposure to harmful chemicals.
+In particular, hormone disrupting chemicals is increasing our vulnerability to breast cancer.

-The truth is, we are exposed to a cocktail of chemicals throughout our daily lives.
-From bisphenols in plastics, phthalates in personal care products, flame retardants in furniture to PFAS in food packaging and toxic pesticides, the scientific evidence has mounted showing the chemical burden we are all vulnerable to.
+The truth is we are exposed to a cocktail of chemicals throughout our daily lives.
+Bisphenols in plastics, phthalates in personal care products, flame retardants in furniture to PFAS in food packaging and toxic pesticides.
+The scientific evidence has mounted showing the chemical burden we are all vulnerable to.
 Despite this, public health and cancer strategies have failed to acknowledge this.